Colgate University Libraries Collection Development Policy for Video/DVD

-- Language: The Library primarily acquires non-print materials in English or foreign films with sub titles.
-Foreign language productions without English subtitles will be acquired on a selective basis, usually in response to a specific curriculum related request from the faculty.
+- Language.
+The Libraries primarily acquire non-print materials in English or foreign films with subtitles.
+Foreign language productions without English subtitles will be acquired on a selective basis, usually in response to a specific curriculum-related request from the faculty.
 Language learning media are not purchased by this department.
 They are considered the province of the language departments.

 For Dramatic or Artistic Presentations:

 - Uniqueness.
 Is the performance different in meaningful ways from other performances of the same work?

 - Instructional productions on recreational topics and discipline-specific, “how-to” media will not be collected.